whileNazaTrue/final-twitter-py-bot/README.md

 If you want to deploy it to heroku, you are going to need a .env file.

-You will have to create a folder called images to get it to run.
+## **You will have to create a folder called images to get it to run.
+You must also adjust the randomizer with the count of images in this folder, and also name these images with numbers (example: 1.jpg, 2.jpg)
+**
 I have commented the lines where the credentials.py are used since I deploy this online.

 I'd recommend of course using it for other purposes, rather than being exactly the same as @BotSocialCredit.
 You can change the images and maybe even figure out ways to make it funnier!